 There are only two steps in XRF analysis whether or not the fundamental parameter (FP) method is used.
 The first step is to calibrate the response function for each element from one or many standards (called the “Calibration” step).
 The second step is to produce the sample analysis of a given material, using the previously stored calibration coefficients, and the FP algorithms given a definition of the sample (i.e., number of layers, and which elements are in which layers).

-The software will support single layer or bulk composition and thickness analysis of up to 40 elements, calculated as either elements and/or compounds.
-Up to 4 or more excitation “conditions” are allowed per analysis.
+The software will support single layer or bulk composition and thickness analysis of up to 55 elements, calculated as either elements and/or compounds.
+With the XRS-FP2 MTF option, up to 8 layers can be analyzed for computation of simultaneous, interlayer compositions and film thicknesses.
+Up to 8 excitation “conditions” are allowed per analysis, using the XRF technique.
 Each condition describes a separate analysis, and can be freely defined with any combination of experimental conditions, such as kV, tube anode, filter, detector filter, environment (air, vacuum, He) and acquisition time.
 This allows the analyst to measure some elements with one condition, and others completely differently, such that each analysis can be optimized for the specific element, or group of elements.
 Likewise, the spectrum processing steps can also be freely defined, and are all part of the condition code setup.

 The FP analysis software will support a single or multiple standard calibration scheme, or completely standardless analysis if the tube, detector, environmental and geometry parameters are known.
 Calibration standards should be passed one at a time and the merging of the calibration standard information is handled internally.
 After each calibration step, a set of calibration coefficients and associated information for each of the defined elements is returned, which can immediately be used if only one standard is employed.
 When using multiple calibration standards, all the coefficients are merged into one set, and then this final set is available for subsequent quantitative analysis.